-Gareth Chilcott – Former Bath and England Rugby Player, Pundit and After-Dinner Speaker.
+Gareth Chilcott is a former Bath and England Rugby Player, Pundit and After-Dinner Speaker.

-Gareth Chilcott, more popularly known as “Cooch” was born on the 20th November 1956 and was raised in Bristol.
+Gareth, more popularly known as “Cooch” was born and raised in Bristol.

-Gareth Chilcott is now recognised as a leading rugby pundit and one of the UK’s most entertaining rugby speakers.
+Gareth Chilcott is recognised as one of the UK’s most entertaining rugby speakers.

 - Over 400 1st Team Appearances for Bath RFC

 - 22 England International Caps (1984 – 1990)